- Get Involved

 The Evidence Synthesis Team have conducted a Cochrane Systematic Review of patient-initiated appointment systems and their impact on patient outcomes.

 The objective was to systematically review the evidence for a PIAS in secondary care for patients with chronic or recurrent conditions.
-In particular we were interested in whether these clinics can effectively manage conditions without causing clinical harm to patients and whether resources use can be reduced in comparison to usual care.
+In particular we were interested in whether these clinics can effectively manage conditions without causing clinical harm to patients and whether resource use can be reduced in comparison to usual care.

 A systematic review brings together all existing research on a particular question.
 To find studies that might help us to answer the question we searched the relevant academic literature.